mpi-sws-rse/jmctutorial/Tutorial.md

 - Currently, ReentrantLock is the only synchronization primitive supported by the JMC API.
 Do not use other synchronization primitives like `synchronized`.
 - When a class should not be instrumented to test, annotate it with `@JmcIgnoreInstrumentation` flag.
+- You can update the `numIterations` parameter in each test to control the number of iterations for the test.
 - Each test can be parameterized with a debug flag, `debug=true` and when set, the executions graphs (if running with trust strategy) will be stored in `build/test-results/jmc-report`.
 The graphs can be visualized using the following command:

 ```bash